 Important notes:

 Teams is a full-featured collaboration platform that has great integration with Office 365 applications, OneDrive and SharePoint.
 Teams is best for smaller group meetings (less than 200 people) and may be the simplest tool to set up remote meetings.
 Teams has been updating their platform with new features, including a 3 x 3 grid view, the "Raise Hand" function, and will be rolling out pop-out windows (breakout rooms) shortly.
 Teams also provides file sharing/editing, and persistent chat.
 Everyone has access to Teams as part of your Office 365 toolkit.
-To get set up visit the Teams service page
+To get started visit the Teams service page.

 Webex is a feature-rich web conferencing tool that allows participants to connect with others anywhere in the world through the use of video and/or audio as well as content sharing.
 Webex can be used for small and larger meetings (greater than 200).
 U of G students, faculty and full-time staff members already have access to Webex and do not need to request an account (only part-time staff and sponsored/org accounts need to request an account from CCS).
 Please log in to Webex with your original email address (i.e., for those who have an alias account, you cannot use this to log in).
 Visit the Webex service page for instructions.